How to Save Money Like Your Grandma: 15 Old-School Tips That Still Work

 11. Homemade Cleaning Products

-Some of the homemade cleaning products you can make include bleach, dishwashing liquid, laundry detergent, fabric softeners, furniture sprays, and toilet cleaners.
+You can make your own cleaning products and your own personal care products.
+Some homemade cleaning products you can make include bleach, dishwashing liquid, laundry detergent, fabric softeners, furniture sprays, and toilet cleaners.
+You can also make personal care products such as makeup removers.

 A study shows that making DIY cleaning products will cut the amount you spend on cleaning products by up to 95%.